-Dose of Colors has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+Dose of Colors has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 In addition, below is what’s currently stated on Dose of Colors’ website:

-All imported cosmetics sold in mainland China are required by law to be tested on animals, however, Dose of Colors has confirmed they do not sell their products in China, therefore they are not required to test on animals.
+But Dose of Colors has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.